Choosing songs at karaoke can be tricky when you’re with someone and there’s a big age gap.

 1000 ViolinsTHE BLUE HEARTS7rank/position

-Re-cut from the 6th album “STICK OUT,” the 15th single “1000 no Violin” had its orchestral version featured in 2006—13 years after its original release—as the theme for Asahi Soft Drinks’ “WONDA 100-Year Black” commercial.
+Recut from the 6th album “STICK OUT,” the 15th single “1000 no Violin” had its orchestral version featured in 2006—13 years after its original release—as the CM song for Asahi Soft Drinks’ “WONDA 100-nen Black.”
+The lyrics, which evoke the pure feelings of one’s boyhood, stir the heart alongside a driving ensemble.

-Because many phrases repeat the same pitch, it’s hard to go off-key, and the overall range isn’t wide, making it easy to sing at karaoke.
+Because many of the melodies repeat the same pitch, it’s hard to go off-key, and the vocal range isn’t very wide, making it easy to sing at karaoke.

-The key is also low, so this rock tune is recommended even for those who aren’t very confident in their singing.
+The key is also low, so it’s a recommended rock tune even for those who aren’t very confident in their singing.